wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 You can see in the very top corner there is a tiny little Wes.

-Make a variable `size` instead of hardcoding the values 10,10, so we can quickly reference that whenever we need it.
+Make a variable `size` instead of hard coding the values 10,10, so we can quickly reference that whenever we need it.

 Add the following towards the top of the file: `const SIZE = 10;`.

-Why did we do it in all caps? it's a commomn practice in the graphics canvas world, any variables that are constant throughout the application, they do them in all caps.
+Why did we do it in all caps? it's a common practice in the graphics canvas world, any variables that are constant throughout the application, they do them in all caps.

 ```js
 faceCtx.drawImage(